 The immediate cause of British Army’s defeat at Isandlwana in 1879 was that Lord Chelmsford did not know where the Zulu Army was; the British camp at Isandlwana was not prepared with the standard defensive preparations; and Lord Chelmsford spilt his force believing each part to be sufficient to face the low threat he expected.
 In particular, he believed in the tactical supremacy of new British weapons and methods.
 The underlying cause of all these operational errors was a failure of knowledge and the absence of an effective staff to manage what knowledge there was.

-Higher up, the Colonial Office in London was against the invasion of Zululand but in South Africa, Sir Bartle Freer and Lord Chelmsford both wanted it to go ahead to fulfil the wider objective of dominion status for South Africa.
-There were too few troops in South Africa and because the British government feared Russia’s intentions in Europe and they did not want to send more.
-Thus, to get the operation off the ground there emerged an unlikely narrative that the Zulu Army was large and dangerous to white settlers in Natal, but weak and ineffective if confronted by a modern Army.
+The Colonial Office in London was against the invasion of Zululand but in South Africa, Sir Bartle Freer and Lord Chelmsford both wanted it to go ahead to fulfil the wider objective of dominion status for South Africa.
+In 1879, there were too few troops in South Africa and because the British government feared Russia’s intentions in Europe, they did not want to send more.
+Thus, to justify the invasion there emerged an unlikely narrative that the Zulu Army was large and dangerous to white settlers in Natal, but weak and ineffective if confronted by a modern Army.
 Both were wrong and known to be so by the British colonial bureaucracy in South Africa.

 If dishonest analysis underpins the initial strategy then it becomes harder for subsequent relevant intelligence to be adequately assessed.
-Any existing objective intelligence function is morally compromised and quickly becomes demoralised and marginalised.
-It then either sulks in silence or responds with advocacy not analysis.
+Any pre-existing objective intelligence function is morally compromised and quickly becomes demoralised and marginalised.
+The analysts and experts then either sulk in silence or respond with advocacy, not analysis, as they seek strive to gain an relevance.
 Isandlwana was not just a military defeat but an epic failure of how knowledge should inform decisions at all levels.
 This failure occurred again a century later in both Afghanistan and Iraq.

-On the other hand, Cetshwayo King of the Zulus despite the most basic facilities, seems to have handled knowledge quite efficiently.
-He found out things he needed to know such as where most of Lord Chelmsford’s Army was most of the time.
+On the other hand, Cetshwayo King of the Zulus despite the most basic facilities, including a trunk full of English language newspaper clippings, seems to have handled knowledge quite efficiently.
+He found out things he needed to know, such as where most of Lord Chelmsford’s Army was most of the time.
 He correctly understood the intentions of the British.
 In short, his intelligence process stands in exemplary contrast to that of Lord Chelmsford and he did not lose because of it.

 Revolution in Military Affairs